marzukia/blog/content/posts/state-react-redux.md

 }
 ```

-Lastly, we need an `index.ts` which will create our
+Lastly, we need an `index.ts` which will create our store itself.

+The below code sample shows how we can persist our state, aswell as apply our `Thunk` middleware.

 ```typescript
 // store/index.ts